jschless/jschless.github.io/index.md

 ---
 layout: home
 ---
-My name is Joe Schlessinger.
+Hi.
+I'm Joe Schlessinger.
 Welcome to my blog.
+For more about me, click [here](/about).

-Posts come in a few forms: technical explorations, book thoughts, and general musings.
+My posts come in a few forms: coding projects, book thoughts, and more general essays / musings.

-For context on why this blog exists, read [this]({% post_url 2019-08-07-purpose %}).
+For more on why this blog exists, read [this]({% post_url 2019-08-07-purpose %}).

-Here are a few of my recent posts:
+Here are some of my recent posts: